Dendrelaphis punctulatus

 Dendrelaphis punctulatus, also known commonly as the Australian tree snake, the common tree snake, and the green tree snake, is a species of slender, large-eyed, diurnal, non-venomous snake in the family Colubridae.
 The species is native to many parts of Australia, especially in the northern and eastern coastal areas, and to Papua New Guinea.

-It is readily recognised as it is an agile snake with a very slender body and tail.
-The dorsal body colour varies from golden yellow, to bright green, to olive-green, to black, sometimes even blue.
+It is an agile snake with a very slender body and tail and is also a strong swimmer, using the water for hunting and avoiding predation.
+The ventral body colour varies from golden yellow, to bright green, to olive-green, to black, sometimes even blue, while its back is typically dark in colour.
 It is frequently pale yellow on the throat and belly, but other pale colours have been noted.
 Blue flecks are present on the flanks.
 The eyes are large, with typically golden-coloured irises and large round pupils.

 It is found in a variety of habitats ranging from rainforest to woodland to urban areas where it preys on fish, frogs, and other small animals.

 It is a non-venomous species and does not constrict its prey, but rather relies on its sharp, angled teeth to 'chew' its prey down the oesophagus.

 Description

-D. punctulatus may attain a total length of 164 cm, which includes a tail 44 cm long.
+A study of D. punctulatus in Queensland showed females having an average snout–vent length of 101 cm with males slightly shorter at 93 cm.
+Studies show that the snake may attain a total length in females of 200 cm in females, while other sources state an overall maximum of 164 cm, which includes a tail 44 cm long.
 It has 24–26 maxillary teeth.
 The dorsal scales are arranged in 13 rows at midbody.
 The ventrals number 191–220.
 The anal plate is divided.
 The subcaudals, which are also divided, number 120–144.

 Distribution and habitat

 D. punctulatus is common in Australia's northern tropics and eastern Australia.
 It is also found from the Kimberley region (Western Australia) to Cape York and Torres Strait (Queensland), extending down the east coast into New South Wales, and north into Papua New Guinea.

 The common tree snake lives in a wide variety of habitats, including: bushland; well vegetated banks of rivers, creeks and streams; rainforest edges; eucalypt forests; heathland and areas with trees, long grass, and lush vegetation – especially near water.
 It can be found at altitudes from sea level to 500 m.

+The peak activity period for D. punctulatus, as determined from callouts by members of the public, in the Darwin region is during the northern dry season (May–July).